 A second potential route to publication is by winning, or even being listed in, competitions.
 It’s worth saying from the outset that route 1 and route 2 are not mutually exclusive and, in reality, often go hand in hand.

 Also, it’s worth saying for context that the competition route is how I eventually got my own collection published.
-I had built up a bit of a publication portfolio, maybe 10 – 15 magazine publications and a handful of listings in single poem prizes, but it was my debut collection getting shortlisted for a full-collection prize that led to publication.
+I had built up a modest a publication portfolio, maybe 10 – 15 magazine publications and a handful of listings in single poem prizes, but it was my debut collection getting shortlisted for a full-collection prize that led to publication.
 I hadn’t published in any of the major magazines (I still haven’t!) or published a pamphlet.

-There are two main type of competitions, single poem competitions and full pamphlet/collection competitions.
+There are two main type of competitions; single poem competitions and full pamphlet/collection competitions.
 Winning one of the big single poem competitions (The National Poetry Competition, The Bridport, The Gingko Prize, The Troubadour International Prize, The Manchester Poetry Prize – etc.) is unlikely to get you a contract, but it will certainly make publishers sit up and take note if mentioned in a submission (and it will have the added bonus of course of netting you a hefty cash prize).
-There are hundreds of smaller competitions too, but while they may be fun to enter and may also pay cash winnings, they are unlikely to do much in terms of impressing a publisher (ironically, listing too may small prize listings in a submission can often work against you, as it can signal to a publisher that you haven’t spent long enough building up ‘a portfolio’).
+There are hundreds of smaller competitions too; but while they may be fun to enter and may also pay cash winnings, they are unlikely to do much in terms of impressing a publisher (ironically, listing too may small prize listings in a submission can often work against you, as it can signal to a publisher that you haven’t spent long enough building up ‘a portfolio’).
 Winning a collection/pamphlet prize will usually bag you a contract outright (such as The Rialto Pamphlet Prize or The Poetry Business’ Book and Pamphlet competitions) – but they can be quite expensive to enter.

 So what are the problems with this route?
 Primarily the cost.
 Entering multiple prizes can quickly become expensive, even prohibitively so (although a number of competitions now have free entry for low income writers).
 Also, the time taken to enter is again time you are not writing, particularly for pamphlet/full collection prizes where the formatting guidelines can be quite detailed.
 In fact, you can soon become sucked into a cycle of endlessly submitting and then waiting for results, which isn’t goof for productivity of new material (or your sanity).
 Lastly, competitions (particularly single poem competitions) are somewhat of a lottery.
 In the big competitions, most of the poems are screened out by volunteer readers well before they ever get near a judge.
 And the shortlists are always of such a high standard that the winner is decided by the judge’s taste and preference rather than objectiveness ‘good poemness’.
-This is not to say very good poems don’t win these competitions of course – they do, all the time – but there are also many, many good poems which don’t even make the short-listing and judging your self-worth as a poet only by competition wins and short-listings is a way that madness lies.
+This is not to say very good poems don’t win these competitions of course – they do, all the time – but there are also many, many good poems which don’t even make the short-listing, and judging your self-worth as a poet only by competition wins and short-listings is a path on which madness lies.

 Route 3: Build a readership